alto-wg/draft-alto-bgp-ls/new-design.md

 Considering the scale of the ISP carrier networks and the frequency of network dynamicity, the previous design cannot survive.
-We have to target a systemtic design to support (1) distributed information collection, and (2) calculation and incremental information recomputation.
+We have to target a systematic design to support (1) distributed information collection, and (2) calculation and incremental information recomputation.

-Thus, authors propose a hierarchical architecture to deploy ALTO servers.
-To make the deployment in different small networks compatible with each other, the interfaces to allow interoperations between different ALTO servers are required.
+Thus, the authors propose a hierarchical architecture to deploy ALTO servers.
+To make the deployment in different small networks compatible with each other, the interfaces to allow operations between different ALTO servers are required.
 Although we can design and implement those interfaces outside the scope of ALTO, we believe making ALTO provide this capability by itself can be a more coherent approach and also have more potential benefits.